LSXiang/vipad/src/ippe/README.md

 ## Brief Introduction

-The sources is implemented in C++ with no external dependencies, you only include the common directory.
+The sources is implemented in C++ with no external dependencies, you only used some functions and struct in the apriltag directory matd file.